Undergraduate University of Texas at Austin, 2014

 What surprised you the most about medical school?

 As an outsider looking in, the idea of medical school was always an enigma to me.
-It was this black vortex that you enter and some how magically find your way out of four years later.
+It was this black vortex that you enter and somehow magically find your way out of four years later.
 Progressing through blocks and exams, you come to understand that there is more to school than studying.
 You will have time to enjoy the things you thought you wouldn’t be able to, maybe even pick up a new hobby.
 It’s okay to not be continuously studying.
 Your sanity depends on it.

 Are you a member of a unique demographic?
 If so, please describe how that shaped your medical school experience.

-As an employee for the school district, my mother was in a position where she had say in which schools my sister and I attended.
-In lieu of local neighborhood schools, we were enrolled in high performing, predominantly white schools.
-I was often the stand alone minority in AP/IB courses.
+As an employee for the school district, my mother was in a position where she had a say in which schools my sister and I attended.
+In lieu of local neighborhood schools, we were enrolled in high-performing, predominantly white schools.
+I was often the standalone minority in AP/IB courses.
 Because of this, I was acutely aware of how I was perceived and labeled.
 In the sciences, I felt like I was babied and talked down to more so than my peers.
 This factored into my decision to not register for any science classes my senior year and shift my academic focus to music.
 In undergrad, minority representation within the sciences was even scarcer, especially as one progressed through upper division course work.
 As in high school, many times I found myself to be the only minority in labs and classes.
 That’s when I started to realize the significance of my presence and my identity as a minority in the sciences and as a future medical professional.
 I used to put pressure on myself to do well in school because I was competitive.
 Now, my determination derives from a sense of obligation and responsibility to do well on behalf of the Hispanic/Latino population and community.
 Representation matters.

 What advice do you have for applicants considering a career in medicine?

-If you had the opportunity to talk to a potential medical student, what would you tell him/her, off the top of your head?
+If you had the opportunity to talk to a potential medical student, what would you tell them, off the top of your head?

 There is no point in comparing yourself to your peers, whether that be academically or otherwise.
 Success is attaining the goals you have set for yourself in life, or in this case, school.
 There is a lot of initial pressure to do well, but if you specify realistic expectations, you can always succeed.